donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 1. t = 0
-    - cannot decrease the angular displacement magnitude with current delta axis.
+    - cannot decrease the angular displacement magnitude with the current delta axis.
     - set angualr velocity to 0
     - do not update angular displacement.
 2. $|\overrightarrow{\Delta\theta}| <= t$